Hakim-0000/fasterrcnn-vehicle-tracker/readme.md

 # Vehicle Detection in Traffic Dataset using Faster R-CNN

-This web app built for the purpose of deploying the machine learning model.
-The model trained using.
+This web app built for the purpose of deploying the machine learning model for the my University's Final Project.
+This project is an enhancement of previous research.
+The improvement made involves adding 135 images to the dataset, making the total dataset used in this research 1239 images, which are divided into 81% training data, 14% validation data, and 5% testing data.

+The previous research can be found in [here](https://github.com/Hakim-0000/app_satu).

 ### Reminder
 This web app was built for detecting **Vehicle on a Traffic**, so if your images or video isn't related to **Traffic**, you might get bad results or even doesn't get predicted object at all.